 A little Black-Eyed Pea Soup—hearty and comforting—to take the chill off … something different from the traditional, rich fare.

 The favorite appetizer—Crab Ball (a divine crab spread made from just two ingredients) …

-but there are Mom’s Deviled Eggs, too.
+and there are Mom’s Deviled Eggs, too.
 (As you can see, a few get eaten immediately!)
 And, that decadent fudge of hers that I keep mentioning.
-If things go well, I’ll have a healthier version to share soon … maybe even for Carol’s (Simply … Gluten-Free) roundup for this month’s Go Ahead Honey, It’s Gluten Free!
-Entries are due to Carol by Monday, December 27.
-The theme is Family Traditions.
+One day, I’ll have a healthier version to share.

 Getting in some of the green stuff means Great Salad—that salad that will have everyone eating salad and loving it!